 The Art of Block Printing

-For our latest collection, Indigowares is bringing you beautiful garments with a whole new sustainable story – the tradition of block printing.
+Indigowares is bringing you beautiful garments with a traceable sustainable story – founded on traditional practices – the tradition of block printing.

 Block printed textiles have such a rich history, and we’re so excited to showcase this with environmentally friendly, entirely unique garments.
 We’ve combined this stunning textile artistry with light, comfortable organic cottons and flowing silhouettes, so you’ll be sure to have a new go to favourite in your closet.